mkuthan/mkuthan.github.io/_posts/2016-09-30-spark-streaming-on-yarn.md

 So if the job reads data from Kafka, saves processing results on HDFS and finally commits Kafka offsets you should expect duplicated data on HDFS when job was stopped just before committing offsets.

-The first attempt to solve graceful shutdown issue was to call Spark streaming context stop method in a shutdown hook.
+The first attempt to solve the graceful shutdown issue was to call Spark streaming context stop method in a shutdown hook.

 ```scala
 sys.addShutdownHook {